abesford/seizzmic-site-0c00b/src/pages/sectors/public-sector.md

         image: images/12.jpg
       - title: Transformation programme set-up
         content: >
-          with smart use of data at the heart. whilst staying secure

           not acting as though a change programme is a way of migrating from one stable state to another stable state, which is an illusion

+          make sense of the plan

+          people journey

           Experience operating in departments and the centre (and between both)